Get an Offer or Free Assessment from Tower Capital Advisors Our Firm’s Acquisitions Process

 In September of 2014, TCA announced their re-entry into the direct lease and tower buyout business in a partnership with an institutional funding partner (and more recently with AT&T).
 Since this announcement, we have shown that our offers for wireless leases are higher than most any other in the industry.
 This is possible because we do not employ sales personnel or have a call center.
 All of our origination comes from inbound inquiries by landlords that have seen the data we provide the market at no charge or from our carrier partner.

 How are we different than the other firms that want to buy your lease?
 Among other things;

 We start, not finish, by putting our highest number on the table with our first offer.
 Tower Capital Advisors does not employ ‘call centers’ or a paid sales force.
 Site Owners find us, or we connect with them via our network of wireless industry and real estate professionals local to their market.
 Because of this, our overhead is significantly lower than the ‘buy and flip’ aggregation firms, whose paid sales personnel and call centers are expensive to maintain.

-We publish the average of our purchase multiples and those of our competitors and update the information on a quarterly basis.
+We publish the average of our purchase multiples and those of our competitors and update the information on an annual basis.
 No other firm in the industry does this because their objective is to pay as little as possible for the lease.
 Our objective is to pay you more and have it cost us less to do it.